strimzi/proposals/052-record-reconciled-versions.md

 strimzi.io/reconciling: '0.37.0'
 ```
 This annotation is required for the following reasons:
-- It signals to a user know that a reconcile on version Y has started, so that the operator is functional without checking the logs of the operator.
+- It signals that a reconcile on version Y has started, and that the operator is functional without checking the logs of the operator.
-- The Reconciler should update some value on reconcilliation startup without overriding the `strimzi.io/reconciled` annotation, the reason for this is, if for any reason the operator errors during reconcile it would incorrectly update `reconciled` to Y, despite not finishing to successful completion.
-So having a two stage commit mechanism here would give much more information to a user regarding whether it started reconcile versus whether it finished.
+- The operator updates the `strimzi.io/reconciling` annotation value on reconciliation startup without overriding the `strimzi.io/reconciled` annotation.
+If the operator errors during reconcile it will be clear that the currently reconciled version does not match the version that the operator is applying.
+A two stage commit mechanism here gives much more information regarding whether it started the reconciliation versus whether it finished successfully.

+An important note here, in order to avoid unnecessary extra reconcilliations, and to avoid constant re-adding and removal of the annotation, this proposal suggests that `strimzi.io/reconciling` remains, even after a reconcile, and that the annotation is only ever updated once a new operator version attempts the reconcile.

 ## `Kafka` Custom Resource
 - The update to `strimzi.io/reconciling` would happen in the `initialStatus` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L292)